Metalcore: Continued success: 2010s

 Architect's All Our Gods Have Abandoned Us (2016) was released to critical acclaim, with Metal Hammer writer Stephen Hill called it "as close to a perfect metal record as one can imagine".
 The following year, they released the single "Doomsday", their first release since the death of the band's founding guitarist Tom Searle.
 In the years following the single's release, the song's sound became widely imitated within the metalcore scene, particularly the song's introduction guitar riff.

+During the 2010s, it became a popular trend for metalcore bands to cover pop songs.
+Examples of bands who are known for doing this include Of Mice & Men, Woe, Is Me, A Day to Remember, August Burns Red and Haste the Day.
+Many of the most influential and commercially successful of these were a part of Fearless Records's compilation album series Punk Goes...
+(2000–2019).
+Following the series' end, Our Last Night gained mainstream commercial success with their cleaner production, utilitarian take on the trend.

 As the decade drew to a close, a new wave of bands in the genre emerged who harkened back to the metallic hardcore sound of bands from the 1990s.
 Vein.fm, Code Orange, Knocked Loose, Varials, Jesus Piece, Counterparts and Kublai Khan were all notable groups who gained significant success within the genre at the time.
 Code Orange saw critical acclaim and success with their Roadrunner Records debut Forever in 2017.
 Forever's title track was also nominated Grammy for Best Metal Performance in 2018.
 It too embraced the influence of nu metal and according to PopMatters writer Ethan Stewart, led to nu metalcore becoming "one of the most prominent flavors of contemporary metal".
 Knocked Loose gained significant attention after their song "Counting Worms" from their album Laugh Tracks (2016) became a meme due to its "arf arf" mosh call.
 The band's 2019 second album A Different Shade of Blue also received critical and commercial success.